-Evidence presented in open court or at inquiries of deaths can be reported in the media, as can unproven allegations, unless reporting restrictions are specifically imposed.
-As long as the journalist reports proceedings fairly, accurately, and in context, there is not likely to be scope for redresss.
+Evidence presented in open court or at inquests can be reported in the media, as can unproven allegations, unless reporting restrictions are specifically imposed.
+As long as the journalist reports proceedings fairly and accurately, it is unlikely there would be scope for redress.